efie-form/efie/packages/builder/src/lib/state/schema.state/OPTIMIZATIONS.md

   moveFieldInTree
 } from './utils';

-// These functions are automatically used when optimizations are enabled
+// These functions are automatically used for all operations
 ```

 ## Performance Improvements